 With just one look at the Kona, you’ll instantly notice it’s shiny and translucent finish.
 Is it blue or is it green?
 It’s a transparent blue with a high gloss finish that perfectly matches the mahogany back.
 It’s an eye-catcher for sure.

 Next up is the shape and design.
 While it features the full-size dreadnought cutaway, it also has the sleek and low-profile design of an electric.
 Kona executed the hybrid guitar perfectly.

-While the Kona K1 was 4-5 inches deep, this K2 git is only 3 inches deep, making it more comfortable to hold and wield.
+While the Kona K1 was 4-5 inches deep, this K2 guitar is only 3 inches deep, making it more comfortable to hold and wield.

 Kona really kicked up the quality and doubled the price of the K2 series by adding some really nice features.
 It has an EQ-505 3-Band Active Piezo Pick-up System, two gold strap pins, and enclosed gold die-cast tuners.
 Talk about bling!

-Furthermore, the guitar is rigged for durability.
+Furthermore, this quality acoustic-electric guitar is rigged for durability.
 It has a 4-ply body binding and single-ply binding on the headstock and neck.

 As far as sound goes, you’re getting the traditional acoustic tones with the feel of an electric.
 It’s a crossover instrument that will tend to all your music needs when you’re just starting out.